fabricedesre/deb-b2g/README.md

 A new X session is also installed, that runs b2g in full screen.
 Just do a long press on the [Home] key to end the session.

-TODO
-====

-Currently we only install gaia at first run, while it should be updated when a new version is available.